TheShonuff/100-days-of-code/log.md

  **Today's Progress**: Feeling tired.
 Did a uDemy exercise completing a hangman game and then move on to some codewars.

  **Thoughts**: Weather is getting hot.
 Really tired lately and can't focus.

+ ### Day 29: May 25th, 2022

+ **Today's Progress**: Some small progress Today.
+It's my day off and it's summer time so I find my energy levels pretty low.
+I was able to complete the Lights out game on uDemy and finished the Forms module.
+Spent some reading reading trying to fully grok the map method.
+Seems really important to grasp this method for when I using react.

+ **Thoughts**: The forms module was pretty easy and I had discovered alot of the material covered when I was working on the tip calculator application for front end mentor.
+I might go back and try to refactor the application based on learning how to pass data upwards but we'll see how motivated I am.
+I just might keep it in the back pocket for when I designing the next project as I have a better idea how to break up components and pass data around.